-7.0 Grievance Policy and Procedures for Administrative and Professional Faculty

-The following procedure is provided as the means for resolution of grievances against a supervisor or member(s) of the university administration brought by members of the administrative and professional faculty.
+7.8 Grievance Policy and Procedures for Administrative and Professional Faculty The following procedure is provided as the means for resolution of to resolve grievances against a supervisor or member(s) of the university administration brought by members of the administrative and professional faculty.
 The steps in the grievance process will, in part, be guided by the reporting relationships of the employees involved in the grievance.
-Step one and two administrators involved in responding to a grievance should consult with the vice president for human resources and/or the vice provost for faculty affairs who may involve additional parties as appropriate.
-Grievant, and those involved in responding to grievances, may consult with the chair of the Commission on Administrative and Professional Faculty Affairs (CAPFA)Administrative and Professional Faculty Senate Vice President for additional information.
+Step one and two administrators involved in-responding to a grievance should consult with the vice president for human resources and/or the vice provost for faculty affairs, who may involve additional parties as appropriate.
+The grievant7 and those involved in-responding to grievances, may consult with the Administrative and Professional Faculty Senate Vice President for additional information.

-7.0.1 Ombuds, Mediation Services, and Faculty Reconciliation
+7.8.1 Ombuds, Mediation Services, and Faculty Senate Committee on Reconciliation

 Informal Dialogue: It should be possible to resolve most faculty concerns or complaints through informal communication among colleagues working together in the academic enterprise.
-Accordingly, an A/P faculty member who feels there is a grievance is encouraged to take it to the immediate supervisor in the collegial spirit of problem solving rather than as a confrontation between adversaries.
+Accordingly, an A/P faculty member who feels there is a grievance is encouraged to take it to the immediate supervisor in the collegial spirit of problem\problem\solving rather than as a confrontation between adversaries.

-University Ombuds: Any member of the university community may visit the university Ombuds Office.
-The Ombuds listens and explores options for addressing and resolving concerns or complaints.
-The Ombuds Office does not have the authority to make decisions or to reverse any decision made or actions taken by university authorities.
-The Ombuds Office supplements, but does not replace, the university's existing resources for conflict resolution and its systems of review and adjudication.
+University Ombuds: Any member of the university communityuniversity community member may visit the Virginia Tech Office of Interactive Communication and Empowerment (VOICE).
+The Ombuds listensand explores and explore options for addressing and resolving concerns or complaints.
+The Ombuds Office does not have the has no authority to make decisions or to reverse any decision madereverse any decisions or actions taken by university authorities.
+The Ombuds OfficeIt supplements, but does not replace, the university's existing resources for conflict resolution and its conflict resolution resources and systems of review and adjudication.

 Communications with the Ombuds Office are considered confidential.
-The Ombuds Office will not accept legal notice on behalf of the university, and information provided to the Ombuds Office will not constitute such notice to the university.
-Should someone wish to make the university formally aware of a particular problem, the Ombuds Office can provide information on how to do so.
-The only exception to this pledge of confidentiality is where the Ombuds Office determines that there is an imminent risk of serious harm, or if disclosure is required by law.
+The Ombuds Office will not accept legal notice on behalf of the university, and information provided to the Ombuds Office willit does not constitute such notice to the university.
+Should someone wish.
+However, if someone wishes to make the university formally aware of a particular problem, the Ombuds Office can provide informationffice can provide instructions on how to do so.
+The only exception to this pledge -of confidentiality is where the Ombuds office determines that there is an imminent risk of serious harm, or if disclosure is required by law.

 To preserve independence and neutrality, the Ombuds Office reports directly to the president.
-The Ombuds Office does not keep permanent records of confidential communications.
+The Ombuds Office and does not keep permanent records of confidential communications.

 Reconciliation: Reconciliation is useful if the individual feels the issue may be amenable to, but will require time for, negotiation or if the individual is unsure whether the concern is a legitimate issue for a grievance, or if personal relations between the parties involved in the matter have become strained.
-Information regarding the faculty reconciliation process is available on the provost's website.
+Contact Faculty Affairs in the provost's office for information on Reconciliation.

-The Faculty Senate Committee on Reconciliation, which typically includes participation by one or more administrative and professional faculty members as members of the reconciliation team, may conduct reconciliation between an A/P faculty member and the supervisor.
+The Faculty Senate Committee on Reconciliation may conduct reconciliation between an A/P faculty member and the supervisor.
 Reconciliation may include fact-finding and engaging the appropriate parties in negotiating a resolution.
-The designated reconciliation service is referred to hereafter as the "reconciliation team."
-Engaging the reconciliation team is not required prior to filling a grievance.
+Engaging the Faculty Senate Committee on Reconciliation is not required prior tobefore filing a grievance.

-For a potential grievance issue to qualify for consideration by the reconciliation team, the A/P faculty member must contact the chair of the reconciliation team within 30 calendar days of the date the grievant knew, or should have known, of the event or action that is the basis for the potential grievance.
+For a potential grievance issue to qualify for consideration by the Faculty Senate Committee on Reconciliation, the A/P faculty member must contact the chair of the Faculty Senate Committee on Reconciliation within 30 calendar days of the date the grievant knew7 or should have known7 of the event or action that is the basis for the potential grievance.